hildebrandt-carl/RSECS4501-Spring2020-Lab1/README.md

 This is the code used for lab 1 of the course Robotics for Software Engineers at the University of Virginia.
 The code contains a simple rocketship example in ROS.
 The rocket has a countdown, launches using command velocities, and has an abort function.
 The simple rocketship example is used to teach the basics of ROS.
 Please find the lab details in the website below

+## Lab Webpage

+Will update when webpage goes lives

 ## Prerequisites

 We expect you to be running the virtual machine provided for this lab.
 The virtual machine can be downloaded [here](https://www.dropbox.com/s/s6zpud4ubuuy031/robotclass_base.ova?dl=1) and opened in Oracle's Virtual Box.
 If the virtual machine is unavailable, you can run this code on a Linux machine running Ubuntu 16.04.
 To install everything you need, you can do the following: